 Step 1: Select Resource from the item type options to open the question creation window.

 Step 2: Enter the Resource Title and Resource Text, which might include a reading passage, map, graph, or other elements.
-Students will be able to see the resource title in online testing.
+Students can see the resource title in online testing.

 Step 3: Set your formatting options.

 Step 5: Associate questions with the newly created resource.
-Click on the Paperclip icon to link a question to a resource.
+Click on the Link icon () to link a question to a resource.
 Then, check the box next to the appropriate resource and select Update.

 Linking From the Test Key

 Users can also link questions to a resource by navigating to the Test Key tab in Aware.
-Select the Paperclip icon on a question, check the box for the appropriate resource, and then click Update.
+Select the Link icon () on a question, check the box for the appropriate resource, and then click Update.

 Student Experience